 Victor De Souza runway show was staged at the Gansevoort Park Avenue ballroom.
 The excitement of seeing his Believe in dE Impossible show with cutting edge fashions for male and female and people who like to mix a little of both.
 Beautifully embroidered garments for both sexes floated down the runway.
 Unicorns, masked suits, embroidered kilts and billowing chiffon created the fantasy.
 The angel and vixen moment was personified by Amanda Lepore strutting in a wisp of chiffon and jeweled nipple covers and strappy bikini bottom, followed by a delicate blond in a dreamy red chiffon ball gown embroidered with a fanciful unicorn who closed the show.
 We gathered for the afterparty at the rooftop peppered with cross dressing guests.
 One stunner was decked in pumps who flashed muscular legs and topped the look with a blond mane and groomed mustache over cherry lips believing in dE Impossible.

 Making my way to the Desigual show downtown at The Arc at Moynihan Station on the westside, the traffic was so packed bumper to bumper that I dashed in one minute before the show began to my front row seat.
 Fashion veteran, Deborah Hughes oversaw the fashion flurry and gave the signal for showtime!
 A parade of riotous color, pattern, fabric and textures ensued.
 It was a fresh juxtaposition of florals, stripes and color.
 The daring fierce look of tie dyed, crocheted with bare skin showing through was the order of the day.
 Dangling earrings, cool flat embellished shoes and embroidered bags accessorized the look.
-The cool and hip look made us want to head back to the beach
+The cool and hip look made us want to head back to the beach and islands.

 From there I sauntered up the street to Malan Breton and his show, Sanxiantai, at the Hammerstein Ballroom.
 Inspired by a journey to Taiwan, brocade abounded for both women and men.
 The frothy fabric found manifestations topped by leather and slit up to the thigh.
 Printed chiffon dreamily swished down the runway.
 The beautifully tailored fringed jacket modeled by Frankie Grande, brother of Ariana Grande opened the show.
 The brocade, gold and fringed jackets flashed a sophisticated and masculine relaxed chill attitude.
 Gorgeous Conseulo Vanderbilt Costin glided in a metallic floral gown.
 Also on the catwalk was Mason Grammer, daughter of Kelsey Grammer.
 Malan took his bows on stage in an exquisite red brocade suit beaming at all his fans with NeNe Leakes in a sequined gown and dramatic cape.
 Dashing backstage to congratulate Consuelo and style guru, Montgomery Frazier, who co-produced and co-styled the show.
 We took an entourage photo with MTV legend, Downtown Julie Brown.
 We squeezed through the throng and made our way to the step and repeat where Malan was holding court with photographers, interviewer and well wishers and joined in for a photo and hug!